-Re-Examine.
-The committee may determine a re-examination is necessary if the thesis had significant flaws and major revisions are need (i.e., the current research will take a substantial amount of work/time to correct), AND/OR the student's oral defense was unsatisfactory.
+Re-Defense.
+The committee may determine that a re-examination in defense of thesis, treatise, or dissertation is necessary if the thesis, treatise, or dissertation has significant flaws and major revisions that are needed and/or the student's oral defense is unsatisfactory.
 This decision can only be given once.
-If the student completes a re-examination and does not pass with only minor revision required to the thesis, they should be given a Fail.
+If the student re-defends and the manuscript requires more than only minor revisions to pass, they should be given a Fail.
+It is the committee's goal to prevent students from defending if their work is substantially flawed when they are reviewing it prior to defense.

 Fail.
-In the case of a Fail, the thesis had significant flaws to the point at which the committee believes the student should discontinue the program, or that a new research direction is required; AND/OR the student's oral defense was unsatisfactory, and another defense of the existing project will not be allowed.
+In the case of a Fail, the thesis, treatise, or dissertation had significant flaws to the point where the committee believes the student should discontinue the program, or that a new research direction is required; and/or the student's oral defense was unsatisfactory, and another defense of the existing project will not be allowed.
 This decision should only be given when a committee/academic unit does not believe the student should continue in the program, or if the student will be required to move in an entirely new direction for their research.
 It is the committee's goal to prevent students from defending if their work is substantially flawed when they are reviewing it prior to defense.
-This decision is required if a student completes a re-examination and does not earn a Pass.
+This decision is required if a student a re-defends and does not earn a Pass.

-After approval by the oral examining committee (which includes or may be the same as the supervisory committee) and completion of the Final Content Approval Form in the Manuscript Clearance Portal, the student should electronically submit the post-defense, final content-approved version of the thesis to the Manuscript Clearance Advisor.
-This submission must occur by the semester deadline or within 60 days of successful defense (whichever is earliest).
+After approval by the oral examining committee (which includes or may be the same as the supervisory committee) and completion of the Final Content Approval Form in the Manuscript Clearance Portal, the student should electronically submit the post-defense, final content-approved version of the thesis to the Manuscript Clearance Advisor via ProQuest.
+This submission must occur by the semester deadlines for manuscript clearance.
 The degree cannot be awarded until the required forms have been completed on The Graduate School's Manuscript Clearance Portal and the final version of the manuscript has been submitted to and approved by the Manuscript Clearance Advisor.
-If the appropriate deadline is missed, the student's semester of graduation may be delayed and/or they must be re-examined.
-Electronic manuscript/forms submission instructions and deadlines can be found on The Graduate School's website under Thesis, Treatise, and Dissertation.
+If the appropriate deadline is missed, the student's semester of graduation may be delayed and a re-defense may be required.